sales@effectrode.com

 Echorec Nostalgia

-Even though the main Binson factory had ceased production, technical support for servicing, repairing and modifying Echorecs was still available through Binson’s UK representative Eric Snowball, an ex ‘Vox’ engineer.
+Even though Binson had ceased operations, it was still possible to obtain technical support for servicing, repairing and modifying Echorecs through their UK representative, Eric Snowball.
+Eric was Binson’s UK distributor since 1968 and before that had worked at ‘Vox‘ as an engineer; so he knew something of audio electronics.
 His small workshop was based at ESE music in Maidstone, Kent, England where he and a couple of technicians possessed the capability to refurbish, restore and repair Echorecs to a high level—completely refurbished units looked (and had the aromatic tang of new paint) just as if they had rolled off the Binson factory production line back in the 60s.
 They also had the expertise to rebuild and restore the Echorec memory system, cleaning and electroplating old and corroded metal parts, refacing the heads and drum so it was as new.
 They could even construct new Tolex covered wooden carry cases that housed the Echorec.

-So, perhaps the Binson story will never end, at least not while there are a few die-hard enthusiasts who are using, adoring and working to keep these archaic, yet magnificent machines alive.
-And, just one more thing: For Dr Bini super-quality was an absolute must.
+So, perhaps the Binson story will never end—well, at least not while there are men in sheds tinkering and keeping these magnificent old echo machines alive.
+And before I finish, let me add just one more thing.
+For Dr Bini super-quality was an absolute must.
 The Binson company manufactured every single component in house apart from tubes, heads and bolts.
-When asked if it would not have been cheaper to have chassis and wooden cases and moulded parts made by third party manufacturers, Bini replied, “Sure it would have been cheaper, but then it would not be Binson stuff anymore!”.
+When asked if it would not have been cheaper to have the chassis, wooden cases and moulded parts made by third party manufacturers, Bini replied, “Sure it would have been cheaper, but then it would not be Binson stuff anymore!”.
+So there you have it: There really is nothing quite like a Binson.

 In This Section